 The pandemic takes different shapes at different times and we are interested in receiving additional contributions that look at how state-society relations have unfolded over time in the different countries, after hard lockdowns and facing second waves or resurgences of the virus.

-We invite contributions (brief papers of 1500-2500 words) until 31 December 2020.
+We invite contributions (brief papers of 1500-2500 words).
 They should be written in an accessible style for a popular audience to be published on a website and, potentially, in book form at a later stage .
 See the Call for Papers.

 For further information or to email your submission, please contact : email@example.com